 Don’t Leave Clutter Laying Around

-A furnace requires proper ventilation to operate.
+When owning a furnace, you’ll need to make sure you have proper ventilation in the area so it can operate.
 In addition to keeping combustible products away from where your furnace is stored, it’s important to keep the surrounding storage area free of clutter, too.
 As a general rule of thumb, keep any other non-flammable items at least three feet away from your furnace.
 Make sure to clear away any items around air intakes and vents.
 Never lean objects up against your furnace, or put items that could fall on the furnace, such as a broom or mop, next to it.
 Try to regularly clean the furnace room, vacuuming and/or sweeping the floors and surfaces to prevent a build-up of dust and debris.
 Keep children and pets away from the furnace room to prevent a dangerous toy from being forgotten near the furnace.
 If your washer and dryer machines are near the furnace room, remember to hang air-dried laundry elsewhere, as clothes and linens can prevent proper airflow and cause your furnace to overheat.

 Don’t Make Furnace Repairs on Your Own